5 Foods that Boost Brain Function

 Here are 5 foods that help boost brain functions.

 Fatty fish are abundant sources of omega 3 fatty acids.
 Healthy unsaturated fats like the ones found in fish are linked to lower blood levels of beta-amyloid- the protein that forms clumps in the brains of people with Alzheimer’s disease.
 Try to incorporate fish into your diet as much as possible.
 Experts suggest twice a week but choose varieties that are low in mercury, such as canned light tuna, cod, salmon and pollack.
-If you’re not a fan of fish, are vegetarian/vegan or allergic to seafood, look for plant-based omega 3 supplements or include terrestrial omega 3 sources like flaxseeds, avocados and walnuts into your diet.
+If you’re not a fan of fish, are vegetarian/vegan or allergic to seafood, look for plant-based omega 3 supplements (Greeniche Omega 3 is a plant based Omega 3) or include terrestrial omega 3 sources like flaxseeds, avocados and walnuts into your diet.

 Green Leafy Vegetables